 Anders Petterson is a leading authority on the art market, with particular focus on the modern and contemporary emerging art markets.
 He is the Founder and Managing Director of ArtTactic Ltd, a London-based art market research and advisory company set up in 2001.
 He is lecturing on the topic of ‘Art as an asset class’ for Sotheby’s Institute in London.
 Anders Petterson is a Board Member of Professional Advisors to the International Art Market (PAIAM).

 Adam Green has nearly a decade of experience in the art market industry.
 In 2009, he launched the ArtTactic Podcast, the first and leading art market podcast.
 In each episode, Adam conducts an in-depth interview with a key art market figure.
-In addition, he is a Business Analyst at Christie’s auction house in New York City.
+In addition, he is a Project Manager at Christie’s auction house in New York City.
 He holds a Master’s of Business Administration from the Wharton School of the University of Pennsylvania and a Master’s degree in Art Business from the Sotheby’s Institute of Art.
 Adam is on the Junior Board of Directors for Free Arts NYC and is a Board Member of Professional Advisors to the International Art Market (PAIAM).

 Peter Gerdman is our Head of Research.
 Peter manages a team of researchers and oversees ArtTactic’s analytics and research products, covering all major global art markets.
 Peter joined ArtTactic as an Art Market Analyst in 2016 after having worked as a freelance researcher for the company since 2015.
 Peter's previous experience involves working at auction houses, both Sotheby’s in London and Bukowskis in Stockholm, as well as working as a consultant researcher for various companies in the art market, including The Art Newspaper.
 He holds a Master’s Degree in Art Business from Sotheby’s Institute of Art in London.